 - Speeches from staff, pupils or partners highlighting the reasons why your school has developed a smokefree school policy - Showcasing tobacco prevention and awareness raising activities and projects that pupils have been involved with.
-Previous launch events have seen pupils creating songs, poems, raps and art. - Unveiling the signage! - Coverage from local newspapers and radio stations in order to raise further awareness of your smokefree school policy.
-We can assist you with this, just contact communications@ashwales.org.uk or call 029 2048 0621.
+Previous launch events have seen pupils creating songs, poems, raps and art. - · Unveiling the signage! - Coverage from local newspapers and radio stations will raise further awareness of your policy.
+We can assist you with this, contact communications@ashwales.org.uk or call 029 2048 0621.